jordanhasgul/errgroup/README.md

 ## Overview

-`errgroup` is a Go module that provides synchronisation, Context cancellation and error propagation for goroutines running fallible functions.
+`errgroup` is a Go module that provides Context cancellation, error propagation and synchronisation for goroutines running fallible functions.

 ## Usage